-- Student Council a team of students elected by the student body to represent their needs and lead various activities for the benefit of the school. - Choice Time twice a week.
-After lunch, students have "choice time" during which they can choose an activity to participate in.
-Options include art, gym, stock market club, garden crew, etc. - Chesed Programs students participate in activities to help the local community. - Lunch and Learn Torah enrichment study that meets during lunchtime - Basketball at the beginning of the school year, grade 6-8 boys and grade 7-8 girls may try out for a spot on the basketball team.
-There is weekly practice and games throughout the season. - Afterschool Programs extracurricular activities including Musical Theater, Chess, Botball, Ceramics, and much more are available to students after the school day. - Yearbook 8th graders meet on a weekly basis to design the school yearbook (October through March). - Names, Not Numbers 8th graders gain first-hand knowledge of the Holocaust through interviewing survivors and documenting their stories and lives by creating a powerful documentary.
+- Ruach Action Committee A team of students elected by the student body to represent their needs and lead various activities for the benefit of the school. - Choice Time Twice a week after lunch, is "choice time" during which you can choose an activity to participate in.
+Options include art, gym, stock market club, study hall, STEM, etc. - Chesed Programs Students participate in activities to help the local community. - Lunch and Learn Torah enrichment study that meets during lunchtime - Basketball At the beginning of the school year, grade 6-8 boys and grade 7-8 girls may try out for a spot on the basketball team.
+There is weekly practice and games throughout the season. - Afterschool Programs Extracurricular activities including Musical Theater, Chess, Botball, Cross Country, and much more are available to students after the school day. - Yearbook 8th graders meet on a weekly basis to design the school yearbook (October through March). - Names, Not Numbers 8th graders gain first-hand knowledge of the Holocaust through interviewing survivors and documenting their stories and lives by creating a powerful documentary.